learnbyexample/Python_Basics/Sequence_Set_Dict_data_types.md

 * [Set](#set)
 * [Dictionary](#dictionary)

-We have already seen Sequence types in previous chapters - strings, ranges and lists
+We have already seen Sequence types in previous chapters - strings, ranges and lists.
+Tuple is another sequence type
-We'll see some more operations on strings followed by Tuple, Set and Dict types in this chapter
+We'll see some more operations on strings followed by Tuple, Set and Dict in this chapter

 <br>